prathvi2002/HeuristicSQLi/README.md

 Script for Basic heuristic-based SQLi detection through error-based injection.
 Unaffected by WAF as it uses basic SQL syntax breaks to cause SQL errors.

+Warning: Don’t supply URLs that already include SQL-injection payloads or you may get false negatives; this tool appends its own suffixes and expects “clean” parameters.

 - Takes Input: URL with query parameters (e.g., `https://example.com/page?id=1&user=admin`) and for each:
     - Step 1: Send a baseline request (unchanged parameters).
 If the status code is `5xx`, skip this URL or param (already broken).
     - Step 2: For each parameter, mutate its value by appending `'`, `"`, `'--`, `"--`, `'#`, `"#`, etc. (mutates one param at a time, not all together)